weiweiLiang/CardGame/README.md

 Simple Card Game project by using REST API and spring boot.

-The service should be run in the localhost : http://localhost:8080/api/card-game
+The service should be run on the localhost : http://localhost:8080/api/card-game

 Create a game:
 http://localhost:8080/api/card-game/new